Can You Ask Patients for Reviews? A Legal & Ethical Guide (2025 Edition)

 12. Building a Long-Term Patient Review Strategy

-Sustainable review growth doesn’t happen by accident — it’s a system.
+Sustainable growth in online reputation doesn’t happen by accident — it’s the result of a strategic system.

 Components of a smart review strategy: